Updated April 13, 2025

 Fuzz testing is crucial for several reasons:

-• Comprehensive Coverage: It can uncover a wide range of vulnerabilities that other testing methods might miss.
+- Comprehensive Coverage: It can uncover many vulnerabilities that other testing methods might miss.

 Fuzz Testing and Penetration Testing: A Synergistic Relationship